Why do I need a Trust?

 If you reduce all your property to cash, it could easily amount to a good sum of money.
 For illustration purposes, let's assume its $800,000.
 Having your executor write a check to your son for $800,000 is probably not a good idea.

 Instead, it would be far better to create a trust for your son with someone else, say a friend, family relative, attorney, or your local bank, as trustee.
 The trustee would hold the money and invest it for your son’s benefit until he reached a more mature age, say age 35.

 In the meantime, your trustee would use the money to pay for your son’s schooling, his general living expenses, and any other expenses you might specify in the trust instrument - including a down payment on a home or a new business.
 When your son reaches the age specified in your trust instrument, the trust would end and your son would be given a check for the full value of the trust at that time.

-Revocable living trusts have been used to protect property in this manner for hundreds of years, and it is probably one of the most important reasons for a revocable living trust today.
-If you have any beneficiaries who are not quite able to handle large sums of money, then a revocable living trust is a necessary component of your overall estate planning.
+Living trusts have been used to protect property in this manner for hundreds of years, and it is probably one of the most important reasons for a living trust today.
+If you have any beneficiaries who are not quite able to handle large sums of money, then a living trust is a necessary component of your overall estate planning.